 Nirmata Control Hub detects this and gives you:

-You or your team can apply the fix, rescan, and watch your health grade improve.
+You or your team can apply the fix, rescan the cluster, and watch your health grade improve.

 Getting Started